The confluence of the Ruak and Mekong Rivers, the exact point of the golden triangle.

 hills in northern Thailand

 Once we entered Mae Sai, we didn’t bother to do much other than park the car and then walk to the bridge that connects to Tachileik, Myanmar.
-There are lots of stands selling various goods presumably for the tourist market, but these items, and many more ‘black market’ items are for sale across the border.
+There are lots of stands selling various goods presumably for the tourist market.
+These items, and many more ‘black market’ items are for sale across the border.

 Entry gate into Myanmar